Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Bijection

 \subsection{Left-most geodesic tree}

-Let $m$ be a map on a surface $\mathcal{S}$.
-A \emph{spanning tree} of $m$ is the embedded graph $t$ on $\mathcal{S}$, obtained from $m$ by keeping all its vertices but only a subset of edges of $m$ such that $t$ is connected and acyclic.
+Let $m$ be a map of a surface $\mathbb{S}$.
+A \emph{spanning tree} of $m$ is the embedded graph $t$ on $\mathbb{S}$, obtained from $m$ by keeping all its vertices but only a subset of edges of $m$ such that $t$ is connected and acyclic.
 A spanning tree is naturally rooted at the oriented corner containing $\vec\rho_m$.
-Note that, except if $\mathcal{S}$ is a sphere, $t$ is not cellularly embedded.
-However, $t$ can alternatively be seen as a planar map by cutting the surface $\mathcal{S}$ along the edges of $t$, and gluing the resulting border to a disk.
+Note that, except if $\mathbb{S}$ is a sphere, $t$ is not cellularly embedded.
+However, $t$ can alternatively be seen as a planar map by cutting the surface $\mathbb{S}$ around the edges of $t$, and gluing the border of a part containing $t$ to a disk.

 Let $t$ be a spanning tree of a pointed map $m$, and $v$ be a vertex of $m$.
-To each vertex $v\in\mathbf{V}_m$, we associate a \emph{height}, denoted $h_m(v)$, defined as the distance from $v$ to $p_m$.
-By extension, the height of a corner $c$ is the height of $v_m(c)$.
+To each vertex $v\in\mathbf{V}_m$, we associate a \emph{height}, denoted $\h_m(v)$, defined as the distance from $v$ to $p_m$.
+By extension, the height of a corner $c$ is the height of $v_m(\cc)$.
 Similarly, the \emph{height in $t$} of $v$ is the distance from $v$ to $p_m$ in $t$.
 The spanning tree $t$ is called \emph{geodesic} if for any vertex $v$ of $m$, the height of $v$ and the height in $t$ of $v$ are the same.

 \begin{definition}[contour word] Let $t$ be a spanning tree of a pointed map $m$.
 The \emph{contour word} of $t$ is the sequence of heights of corners of $m$ in the tour of $t$ starting from $\vec \rho(m)$.
 Because $t$ is spanning and acyclic, each corner is visited once by such a tour, so that the length of the contour word is equal to the number of corners of $m$. \end{definition}